What To Do When Charged With A Drug Offence

 You may agree that you had possession of the drugs for personal use, but deny that they were for sale or supply.
-If so, you should speak to your criminal lawyer about how you can either negotiate or defend the charge.
+If so, you should speak to a drug charges lawyer about how you can either negotiate or defend the charge.

 What will happen in court?